-This time around, I carried my fourth baby to 9+3.
-A Thursday evening, my partner had contacted me declaring his happiness at our situation.
+A few months ago I miscarried my fourth baby, carried to 11+3.
+A Thursday evening, my partner had called me checking to see that everything was OK and that I was resting.
 A few hours later, I started spotting and there was no further bleeding.
 But I knew.
 I woke up the next morning and felt like myself again.
 No hormonal changes, no achy breasts, just… me.

 The following Monday I was booked in for another D&C. My fourth procedure.
 I proceeded to bleed for 4 days, before spotting, then nothing.
 I thought that was it.

-I chose to stay home for two weeks to deal with the emotions of another miscarriage.
-My partner distanced himself, struggling to comprehend the way that he felt and in all honesty, being very unsupportive of me.
+I chose to stay with my parents for two weeks to deal with the emotions of another miscarriage.
+My partner distanced himself.
+He stayed at home and threw himself into work, struggling to comprehend the way that he felt and in all honesty, being very unsupportive of me.

 Initially I planned to return to work during the third week and then mother nature returned with a vengeance and I realised that I was showing clear signs of pregnancy – tender breasts, bloated stomach and nausea had returned.
 I carried out a pregnancy test that day and discovered another positive result.
 I contacted the early pregnancy unit to arrange a scan the same week, where it was later confirmed that I had retained products of conception in the right horn of the uterus.

 I can’t begin to describe my distress as I was sent home to await a further scan the following week, before next steps would be confirmed.

 A scan the following week confirmed no change, and another scan was requested.
 This showed a movement in the RPOC.
 Another scan was arranged for a further two weeks later and finally, there was minimal products showing.
 My consultant explained that it’s usual for the body to reabsorb the remaining tissue, especially as I had been encouraged to start light exercise again to kick start my blood flow.